Skip to content

 Then you’ve come to the right place!

-On this page you will find a rough overview of various knee injuries and individual clinical pictures.
-For more detailed information and a detailed examination of your condition, please visit me in my surgery.
+On this page, you will find a general overview of various knee injuries and specific conditions.
+For more information and a detailed examination of your condition, please visit me at my office.

 Cruciate ligament injury